NEW Resource for people working with older adults at risk of hunger

 As part of the Durham Partnership for Seniors, EHD establish the committee to increase collaboration among organizations working in the field and promote greater awareness among the public about the problem of hunger among low income seniors.

 POLICY: In 2018, we held informational sessions for social service agencies and generated buzz for the NC DHHS to apply for a waiver for the Elderly Simplified Assistance Project (ESAP).
 This will streamline the application and recertification process for adults 60+ to enroll in SNAP.
-The process of adapting the computer systems and requesting a waiver from the USDA Food and Nutrition Service is on track.
-ESAP will hopefully be available in 2020.
+NCDHHS agreed to apply and is now waiting for USDA approval of the waiver.

 We are now focused on the Closing the Meal Gap bill2019 introduced by N.C.
 Congresswoman Alma Adams.
 Visit our policy page for a description.